Urvashi18/MerchantService/api.md

   **Get Merchants filtered by text (Search)**
 ----
-  Returns json data about all merchants from a particular country
+  Returns json data about all merchants of a particular name or substr of a name

 * **URL**

-  /merchants/?name=AM
+  /merchants/?name=am

 * **Method:**